ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 ---

 ### Evaluation
-We have divided C2 into two components:
+We have divided Final Demo into two components:
 1. Arena mapping
 2. Grocery shopping